What to Do in Milos, Greece: 3 Days of Fishing Villages

 Coffee - Mosaic

-On the morning of your first day grab a cup of coffee from Mosaic to kick off this what to do in Milos 3 day itinerary.
-Situated in the heart of Plaka, this bohemian cafe offers an ocean-view from the rooftop patio covered in large patchwork cushions and woven poufs to lounge on.
+On the morning of your first day, grab a cup of coffee from Mosaic to kick off this what to do in Milos 3 day itinerary.
+Situated in the heart of Plaka, this bohemian café offers an ocean-view from the rooftop patio covered in large patchwork cushions and woven poufs to lounge on.
 If you can’t make it in the morning, catch the sunset here with a Cycladic cocktail in hand.

 Pro Tip: